Aashi24/shreyakr-portfolio/Assignment3and4.md

 - Maybe change the **chart type** and use a bar chart to represent the same information
 - I would certainly change the **chart title** to make it more informative and less abstract

+## 2.Who is the primary audience for this tool?
+Do you think this visualization is effective for reaching that audience?
+Why or why not?

+Visualizations are made for consumption by readers.
+It is therefore, really important to understand the need of the Audience and this begins with identifying who the audience is.
+According to me, the primary audience for this visualization are the **readers of The Economist**.

 # WIREFRAMES

 # First try